-iOS 12.4.8 is another point update which means it’s another small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.
+iOS 12.4.8 is a point update which means it’s another small upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.

 If your iPhone or iPad is currently running iOS 12.4.7, you’ll see a short change log and a small download.
 If your iPhone or iPad is running an older version of iOS 12, your iOS 12.4.8 update might larger because the changes from updates you skipped are baked into your upgrade.